alexdlaird/pyngrok/docs/index.rst

     ngrok http 80

-For details on how to fully leverage `ngrok` from the command line, see `ngrok's official documentation <https://ngrok.com/docs>`_.
+For details on how to fully leverage :code:`ngrok` from the command line, see `ngrok's official documentation <https://ngrok.com/docs>`_.

 Dive Deeper
 -----------